 - application_name: This is the name of the application that is connected to this backend

-- state: Current overall state of this backend.
+- State: Current overall state of this backend.
 Possible values are: active, idle, idle in transaction, idle in transaction (aborted), fastpath function call, disabled.

 - state_change: It is the time when the state was last changed.